 • 14:10 is a great entry-level fasting method for beginners.

-When you follow the 14:10 intermittent fasting method, your day splits into two windows.
-A 10-hour window when you eat and a 14-hour window when you fast.
+Following the 14:10 intermittent fasting schedule splits your day into two windows: a 10-hour window when you eat and a 14-hour window when you fast.

 No rules about what you can and can’t eat.

-No rules about how long you need to follow this plan for.
+No rules about how long you need to follow this schedule.

 No rules of any kind except to follow that 14:10 split.

-As such, when you follow an intermittent fasting plan, you get way more freedom than with traditional diets.
-Because IF isn’t actually a diet — it’s simply a way of structuring your eating that could bring a ton of health benefits.
+As such, when you follow an intermittent fasting schedule, you get way more freedom than with traditional diets.
+Because intermittent fasting isn’t actually a diet — it’s simply a way of structuring your eating that could bring a ton of health benefits.

 And 14:10 intermittent fasting is an easy, entry-level option — perfect for getting started.